nzhang98/js-minimax-chessai/README.md

 https://nick-chess.herokuapp.com/.

+## Structure
+The main script is under `src/`
+It contains both the engine part and the board visualization and actual game state handling.

+`index.html` and `style.css` for the GUI

+`composer.json` and `index.php` are for hosting on Heroku

 ## Credits and Resources
+Nick Zhang (nick.zhang@studbocconi.it)

 Makes use of :
  - [Chessboardjs](https://chessboardjs.com/) for board visualization
  - [Chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md), a Javascript chess library that handles chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.

 https://www.chessprogramming.org/ is an incredible resource for both theory, ideas, applications and pseudocode for chess engines.

 Minimax: